Watkin Roberts: Biography

 Roberts was from Caernarvon in Wales where he worked in a stone slate quarry.
-He was converted through reading some sermons R. A. Torrey.
+He was converted through reading some sermons by R. A. Torrey.
 During the 1904-1905 Welsh Revival Roberts decided to become a foreign missionary.
 He was a friend of medical doctor Peter Fraser.
 In 1908 Dr. Fraser and his wife headed for India to be medical missionaries among the Mizo tribal people.
 They paid for Roberts' passage to join their missionary party.
 The threesome arrived in Aizawl, India on 9 December 1908.

 A letter from Fraser to R. J. Williams, secretary of the Calvinist Methodist Mission Society, speaks of Roberts' level of commitment: "[Roberts] believes he would be disobeying our Lord if he stayed at home now for a number of years."
 Fraser continues, "It is my duty and privilege to pray that the Lord will send out labourers into His harvest.
 Mr. Roberts seems to be an answer to that prayer."

 At age 22, Roberts was much younger than other missionaries in the area.
 So, the Mizos immediately dubbed him 'Saptlangvala', the 'Youthful Sahib'.
 Roberts was still being called that when he was in his eighties.

 Over the northern border of Mizoram, people in the Hmar village of Senvawn, Manipur had heard of the Gospel.
 In 1910 the village chief Kamkholun wrote to the missionaries in Aizawl to ask about the Gospel.
 The missionary in charge said it was outside the province where British authorities had granted them permission to work.
 Furthermore, the Hmars were known to be headhunters.
-However, Roberts sent the Hmar village chief a copy of the Gospel of John.
+However, Roberts sent the Hmar village chief a copy of the Gospel of John translated into the Lushai language.
 The chief's response was to ask for someone to come and explain what was written in that Gospel.

 Roberts told the British government agent in the area that he wanted to visit the Hmars.
 The agent said, "No, it's too dangerous."

-Roberts showed him the tribal chief's invitation but was told it was deceptive.
-"They only want to chop your head off," the agent said.

 On 5 February 1910 Roberts went anyway and was able to explain the gospel to the people.
 After a week of teaching, the chief and four other Hmar men announced that they wanted to make peace with the God of the Bible by believing on Jesus Christ.
 Though Roberts only spent a total of five days with the Hmars, the converts grew in faith and became leaders of a new, energetic church.
 Within two generations, the entire Hmar tribe had been evangelized.
 Headhunting stopped.